 Vaccination against Canicola and Icterohaemorragiae has been traditional for dogs as it is included in the basic distemper shot (DHLPP - the “L” stands for leptospirosis).
 The American Animal Hospital Association vaccine guidelines consider vaccination against leptospirosis to be optional but recommends that if one is going to vaccinate for leptospirosis, one should use a vaccine covering all four serovars.

 In the past, leptospirosis vaccine was felt to be associated with a higher chance of immunological vaccine reactions, but vaccines made from leptospires grown in protein-free media have made vaccination reaction far less likely.
 A recent study involving thousands of dogs and their vaccinations showed no increase in vaccine reaction risk with leptospirosis vaccination.

 Vaccination will reduce the severity of disease but will not prevent infected dogs from becoming carriers.

-Other important aspects of prevention include control of rodents in the pet's environment and removal of standing water.
+Other important aspects of prevention include controlling rodents in the pet's environment and removing standing water.

 The Infection in Humans